Polish American Librarians Association

 1. To enhance professional knowledge by developing forums for discussion and networks of communication among library staff working with Polish collections and patrons of Polish origin.

-2. To promote understanding and respect among all cultures by expanding the means to access reliable, current information about Polish and Polish-American culture.
+2. To promote understanding and respect among all cultures by expanding the means to access reliable, current information about Polish and Polish-American history and culture.

-4. To provide opportunities for cooperation with other library associations.
+4. To provide opportunities for cooperation with other library associations and related organizations.

 ARTICLE III.
 MEMBERSHIP

 SECTION 1.
-Membership shall be open to all individuals and organizations interested in supporting its purposes and who pay membership dues.
+Membership shall be open to all individuals and organizations interested in supporting its purposes.

 SECTION 2.
 Membership shall consist of four types: regular, special, organizational and honorary.

 SECTION 4.
-Only paid members shall have the rights and privileges of voting and holding office.
+Members who paid the initial membership dues shall have the rights and privileges of voting and holding office.

 ARTICLE IV.
 ORGANIZATION

 SECTION 1.
 Officers.
-The officers of the Association shall consist of the following:
+The officers of the Association shall consist of the following, However, at the discretion of the Board of Directors, the Treasurer and Secretary duties may be combined into the position of Secretary-Treasurer:

-(1) Preside at all meetings of the Association and Executive Board, shall be an ex-officio member of all committees except the Nominations committee, and shall be empowered to fill all vacancies by appointment in consultation with the Executive Board.
+(1) Preside at all meetings of the Association and Executive Board, shall be an ex-officio member of all committees, and shall be empowered to fill all vacancies by appointment in consultation with the Board of Directors.

 (2) Manage all the activities of PALA, as well as the coordination and direction of such activities.

-(3) Prepare the agenda and notify the members of the Executive Board and general members of forthcoming meetings fifteen (15) days prior to the date of such meeting.
+(3) Prepare the agenda and notify the members of the Board and general members of forthcoming meetings prior to the date of such meeting.

 (4) Prepare and make the correspondence of PALA.
 Respond to correspondence of PALA in consultation with the Vice-President and maintain files of the current year.

-(5) Co-sign with the Treasurer and Executive Director on financial accounts of PALA, as well as exercise authority to appropriate funds and control the expenses.
+(5) Co-sign with the Treasurer on financial accounts of PALA, as well as exercise authority to appropriate funds and control the expenses.

 (6) Present annual budget and report to the Annual Meeting and be the spokesperson, representative, and correspondent for PALA in its external activities.